Yvonne202202/Coding1/README.md

 ```
    var beatOut = beat.play(myOsc.sinewave(0.01))*10;
 ```
-* The clock speed is set to 120 by using setTempo().
+*  Sets up a maxiClock object called 'myClock'.The clock speed is set to 120 by using setTempo().
 And the number of beats is set to 4 by setTicksPerBeat().
 ```
   myClock.setTempo(120);
   myClock.setTicksPerBeat(4);